syo/pokeemerald/README.md

 - Run is now toggle on/off rather than holding B
 - Can run indoors etc
 - Fish no longer get away, no more multiround minigame
+- Press R while on a bike to swap to the other (mach vs acro)